LiliMeng/negative_feedback_recommendation/README.md

      $L_i = -w_i \cdot (1 - p(y_i | s_i))^\gamma \cdot \log(p(y_i | s_i))$
      This focuses learning on more confident predictions.

----

-### Conclusion

-Using negative-valued weights in cross-entropy loss can effectively penalize unwanted items, but the gradient blow-up issue arises when probabilities approach zero.
-This can be mitigated by smoothing the loss, clipping gradients, or adopting alternative loss functions.
-Careful tuning is required to balance penalization while maintaining stable training.